• Skip to main content

 • 3 whole cloves

-• 10 grams ginger root, grated
+• 10 grams of ginger root, grated

 • 2 garlic cloves, crushed and finely chopped